Everbridge/generate-secure-pillar/README.txt

 COPYRIGHT:
    (c) 2018 Everbridge, Inc.

-  CAVEAT: YAML files with include statements are not handled properly.
+  CAVEAT: YAML files with include statements are not handled properly, so we skip them.

   EXAMPLES:
   # create a new sls file